hutchris/monitor-fgt-sigs/README.md

 The --upgrade is needed to upgrade the modules that are included in PRTG.

-In PRTG you will need to add credentials to the device, the script uses the credentials called CREDENTIALS FOR LINUX/SOLARIS/MAC OS (SSH/WBEM) SYSTEMS.
-Add can either add unique credentials to each device or add them to a device group and inherit them to the devices.
+The script uses ssh to log into the device and run "get system status".
+It scrapes the output and extracts the number of days since the dates stored in the signature strings.
+It is advisable to use a read only user for this process.
+In PRTG you will need to add credentials to the device, the script pulls down the CREDENTIALS FOR LINUX/SOLARIS/MAC OS (SSH/WBEM) SYSTEMS.
+You can either add unique credentials to each device or add them to a device group and inherit them to the devices.

 You should now be able to add a sensor to the fortigate device in PRTG, choose "python script advanced" and pick the script from the drop down.
 Select "Transmit Linux Credentials"